An Overview of the Pregnancy Trimesters

 Things to Keep in Mind for This Trimester

 Prenatal classes.
-Register for and attend a course to help you feel more prepared for what's ahead.
+Register and attend a course to help you feel more prepared for what's ahead.
 Ideas include classes on childbirth, infant CPR, breastfeeding, or baby care.
-Read more about how to choose a childbirth class here.
+You can also register to watch our free online birthing classes.

 Hospital tour.
 If you plan to give birth in a hospital, ask if you can take a tour.
 This will give you a chance to familiarize yourself with the best place to park the car and the quickest route to the labor ward.
 This could also be a chance to ask any questions you have about hospital policies and paperwork, what you need to take with you, and what the hospital provides.